zpoon/RSSubBot/README.md

 `pip install -r requirements.txt`

+## Configs

+A config.ini is required to run the bot which contains keys and settings.
+This is where you must set your reddit OAuth2 keys, Twitter API (if using `vos`), target subreddit, and dxp weekend information.
+Refer to sampleConfig.ini.

 ## Usage

 The bot is designed to be run from a command-line interface taking arguments.
 Tasks are supposed to run periodically to push updates to a subreddit, however there is no